matouon/lbfgsgpu.jl/docs/src/fun_list.md

-# Here is a very brief description of all usable functions in package
+# Here is a very brief description of functions defined in package and helper/testing scripts

 #### functions : Standard definition for functions